← Back to Research

 Gold has gone from under $300 an ounce to over $2,000 in the last 25 years.
 This isn't just a trend; it's a fundamental shift in the global monetary landscape.
 If you are building a trading strategy for XAU/USD, you need the full picture.

-Historicalforexprices.com offers 25 years of data for gold and 66 currency pairs, allowing you to build robust, crisis-tested models.
+Historicalforexprices.com offers multi-year audited coverage for gold and verified symbols, allowing you to build robust, crisis-tested models.
 Whether you are hedging a portfolio or scalping the 1-minute charts, don't ignore the history of the world's oldest currency.
 The gold historical data forex is telling a story - make sure you are listening.

 Related Articles